 A gluten free cookie cake is pretty easy to make.
 Just like making chocolate chip cookies without all the scooping and waiting.

-- Mix about 5 strokes and then add the chocolate chips.
+- ADD the chocolate chips.

 How to decorate this cookie cake